 BNurs (Hons), IBCLC and MSc studentTutor

 I have merged into the breastfeeding world when I started working with premies and their parents in the NICU at St Thomas Hospital, in 2016.
 Understanding the power of breastmilk to save lives, literally, led me to Indira Lopez-Bassols.
-Thanks to the Centre for Breastfeeding Education and Research, I became an IBCLC and soon after became part of the feeding team of the NICU.
+Thanks to the Centre for Breastfeeding Education and Research, I became an IBCLC in 2000 and soon after became part of the feeding team of the NICU.
+I joined the teaching team 2 years ago.

 -